leroyguillaume/projectctl/CONTRIBUTING.md

 ## Pull Requests

-To make changes to projectctl, please send in pull requests on GitHub to the `main` branch.
+To make changes to projectctl, please send in pull requests on GitHub to the `develop` branch.
 We'll review them and either merge or request changes.
 GitHub Actions tests everything as well, so you may get feedback from it too.